Micro-Credentials in a nutshell

 MicroCredX

-• How can this cooperation be strengthened in order to cater to the skill demand of employers, and at the same time improve the employability rate of university students and raise the profile of HEIs embracing the adoption of study programme unbundling and micro-credential recognition?
+• How can this cooperation improve the employability rate of university students and raise the profile of HEIs embracing the adoption of study programme unbundling and micro-credential recognition?

 • What are the skills and competences the industry requires the most?